daljitdokal/raspberry-pi-ubuntu-server-k3s-awx-ansible-automated-setup/post-install/README.md

 ```
 Wait for 30-40 minutes to fully complete the process.

-### Login to `awx` web GUI locally via port forwarding.
+### Access `awx` GUI locally via port forwarding.

-Login to your server and run folloing commands:
+Login to your server and run following commands to:

 **Get awx url**